joshbquinn/word_scraper/README.md

 The user can spicfiy what URL to pull the text from in the main module.

 Future changes:
 - Add classes
 - Modularise the files correctly
 - Add inheritance
-- Create stronger regex functions
+- Stronger regex functions to clean up URL list of words
 - More generic usability across various URLs